react-navigation/react-navigation.github.io/versioned_docs/version-8.x/custom-navigators.md

   return <NavigationContent>{descriptor.render()}</NavigationContent>;
 }

-export const createMyStackNavigator = createNavigatorFactory(MyStackNavigator);
+export const createMyNavigator = createNavigatorFactory(MyNavigator);
 ```

 Now, we have an already working navigator, even though it doesn't do anything special yet.

 Let's break this down:

 - We define a `MyNavigator` component that contains our navigator logic.
-This is the component that's rendered when you render `<Stack.Navigator>` in your app with the `createMyStackNavigator` factory function.
+This is the component that's rendered when you render the navigator in your app with the `createMyNavigator` factory function.
 - We use the `useNavigationBuilder` hook and pass it [`StackRouter`](custom-routers.md#built-in-routers), which would make our navigator behave like a stack navigator.
 Any other router such as `TabRouter`, `DrawerRouter`, or a custom router can be used here as well.
 - The hook returns the [navigation state](navigation-state.md) in the `state` property.
 This is the current state of the navigator.
 There's also a `descriptors` object which contains the data and helpers for each screen in the navigator.
 - We get the focused route from the state with `state.routes[state.index]` - as `state.index` is the index of the currently focused route in the `state.routes` array.